Guillaume-Garrigos/benchmark_optimization/src/documentation.md

 A few other options are available :
 - label : a string, which modifies what is displayed as the name of the parameter in the figure.
 By default it is the hard-coded name of the variable.
 - title : a string, which is going to be used as the title of the figure.
-Can be set to None to have no title.